magento/devdocs/guides/v2.2/ext-best-practices/tutorials/custom-widget.md

 contributor_link: https://www.atwix.com/
 ---

-Widgets are powerful features in Magento 2, that are used to add dynamic or static content to store's pages.
+Widgets provide powerful features in Magento 2, that are used to add dynamic or static content to store's pages.
 Here are the widgets that are available by default:

 - CMS Page Link